catally0/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in `calibration.py`

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+First I check whether `cal.npz` exists.
+This is the file that I choose to store the calibration data.
+If the file doesn't exist, the calibraiton will start.

+I started the calibration by defining the number of chessboard corners.
+By looking at the pictures in `camera_cal` folder, I can see that there're 6 rows and each row has 9 corners.
+Then I create a coordinate list for all these points, which looks like [[0,0,0],[1,0,0],...[0,1,0],[1,1,0]...,[8,5,0]].
+Here I am assuming the chessboard is fixed on the (x,y) plane at z=0.
+This list will be used as object points to represent the the corner points found in actual calibration image.

+Then I iterate the calibration images in camera_cal folder.
+For each image, I covert it to gray and use `cv2.findChessboardCorners` to search for corners.
+If the corners are found, I will add the object points and actual image points to a list called `objpoints` and `imgpoints`.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+Then I save the calibration result `mtx` and `dist` to `cal.npz`.

+If `cal.npz` exists from beginning, I will load them and not to run the calibration again.

-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+After getting the calibration data, I applied this distortion correction to the calibration image using the `cv2.undistort()` function and obtained this result:

 ![alt text][image1]